OrenBochman/UpApp/README.md

 # References

-Modern development relies on databases like stackoverflow.
+Modern development relies on databases like:

+ * StackOverflow,
+ * code path,
+ * android developer docs.
+ * google maps/places api documentation.
+ * blogposts.

-The following information & code snippets proved useful:
+## The following information & code snippets proved useful:

 * [How to use vector drawables in Android API lower 21?](https://stackoverflow.com/questions/34417843/how-to-use-vector-drawables-in-android-api-lower-21/34417988)
 * [Please provide a Migration in the builder or call fallbackToDestructiveMigration in the builder in which case Room will re-create all of the tables](https://stackoverflow.com/questions/49629656/please-provide-a-migration-in-the-builder-or-call-fallbacktodestructivemigration)